andyi2it/website/docs/modelserving/data_plane/v2_protocol.md

 For more information regarding payload contents, see `Payload Contents`.

-The versions portion of the `Path` URLs (in `[]`) is shown as **optional** to allow implementations that don’t support versioning or for cases when the user does not want to specify a specific model version (in which case the server will choose a version based on its own policies).
+The versions portion of the `Path` URLs (in `[]`) is shown as **optional** to allow implementations that don't support versioning or for cases when the user does not want to specify a specific model version (in which case the server will choose a version based on its own policies).
 For example, if a model does not implement a version, the Model Metadata request path could look like `v2/model/my_model`.
 If the model has been configured to implement a version, the request path could look something like `v2/models/my_model/versions/v10`, where the version of the model is v10.

 <!-- // TODO: add example with -d inputs. -->